shiimizu/ComfyUI-PhotoMaker-Plus/README.md

 * Extra nodes such as `PhotoMakerStyles` and `PrepImagesForClipVisionFromPath`

 ## Important news

+**2024-07-26**
+* Support for PhotoMaker V2.
+This uses InsightFace, so make sure to use the new `PhotoMakerLoaderPlus` and `PhotoMakerInsightFaceLoader` nodes.

 **2024-01-24**
 * [Official support](https://github.com/comfyanonymous/ComfyUI/commit/d1533d9c0f1dde192f738ef1b745b15f49f41e02) for PhotoMaker landed in ComfyUI.
 Therefore, this repo's name has been changed.
 The `PhotoMakerEncode` node is also now `PhotoMakerEncodePlus`.